The interview has been edited for length and clarity.

 When you began considering career options, what did you find compelling about a career in journalism?

-What have you found to be the most impactful story you have written so far as a Report for the World corps member?
+What has been the most impactful story you have written so far as a Report for the World corps member?
 Why was it impactful?

 I’m only “six stories old” as a corps member so to be very honest, I’m not too sure which story has had the most impact.
 However, for the story “A new wave of Bahujan solidarity seeks to break down barriers in India,” I received a lot of great responses.
 Bahujans is a word that refers to communities other than the three dominant varna groups in the Hindu caste structure.
 Bahujans are severely underrepresented in several fields and I wrote about a few initiatives that are trying to increase representation in the fields of law, economics, management, scholarship and public policy.
 People appreciated the fact that these endeavors had been documented and that it also threw light on the skewed representation in these fields.

 What story in India do you feel has been overemphasized or misunderstood internationally?
 What story would you like to see receive more attention?

 I think whatever attention India manages to get on a global platform is good.
 Probably, what the international media can do is recognize that there is a representation problem in India when it comes to who gets to tell the story.
 Just getting a person from India to tell the story is probably not sufficient: it is also important to ensure that the reporter has an understanding of the region and/or the community, and is sensitive to community issues and how they’re discussed.